-Not all options, benefits, sum insured limits may be available from your distributor.
+Not all distributors offer personal advice, and not all options, benefits, and sums insured are necessarily available through each distributor.

-Your distributor can inform you if any features (such as options, benefits or sum insured limits) you seek are not available to you via that distributor.
+Your distributor can inform you of the types of financial services they can provide you with, and whether any options, benefits or sums insured you seek are not available to you via that distributor.